 They concluded that ginsenoside Rg3 could help enhance the therapeutic effect of chemotherapy to improve life quality and alleviate the side effects of chemotherapy among digestive cancer patients.

-The strong antitumor activities of ginsenosides suggest that ginsenoside use will have promising prospects in cancer treatment, especially as an increasing number of people choose to use herbal medicine to support their cancer supplement.
+The strong antitumor activities of ginsenosides suggest that ginsenoside use will have promising prospects in cancer treatment, especially as an increasing number of people choose to use herbal medicine to support their cancer treatment.

 Ginsenosides can be part of a treatment regimen, and after speaking to doctors, and cancer patients can use adjuvant therapy to enhance cancer treatment.